CityOfBoston Official An official website of the City of Boston

 Board Members

-The BPDA Board is the official agency body with five members who come from Boston’s neighborhoods and care about the city’s future.
-They vote on all final determinations and agreements at the agency, including planning studies, rezoning initiatives, and project permitting.
-The BPDA Board will only act on final project approval following an extensive community vetting and stakeholder review process led by BPDA staff.
+The BPDA Board is an official body of five members who manage the BPDA, vote on all actions taken by the BPDA, including final determinations and agreements resulting from the development review process, planning studies, rezoning initiatives, property acquisitions and conveyances, and other real estate actions for land owned by the BPDA.
+The BPDA Board will only act on final development project approval following an extensive community vetting and stakeholder review process, which is led by staff of the Planning Department.
 Four of the five board members are appointed by the Mayor and confirmed by the City Council.
 One member is appointed by the Governor.
-Board members serve five year staggered terms.
+Board members serve five-year staggered terms.

-The BPDA Board meets at regularly-scheduled public meetings, usually held every three weeks on Thursday afternoons.
+The BPDA Board meets at regularly-scheduled public meetings, usually held once a month on Thursday afternoons.
 Members of the public are welcome and encouraged to attend these meetings in addition to submitting written comments to the Board in advance via the Executive Director/Secretary's Office.

-Board meetings are held in the BPDA Board Room on the 9th floor of Boston City Hall (the Kane Simonian Room, Room 900).
 Members of the public can get information about the BPDA Board meeting schedule and agendas via the Board Meetings page and the calendar.
-In addition, notices of scheduled BPDA Board meetings are posted on bulletin boards located on the 1st and 9th floors of Boston City Hall.
+In addition, notices of scheduled BPDA Board meetings are posted on bulletin boards located on the 9th floor of Boston City Hall.

 Priscilla Rojas